googleson78/should-i-build-with-rules_haskell/present/present.md

 Note:
 Effectively requesting nodes in our graph

+exact - no more and no less

+What is a label?
+package + target name

 What is a package?

-What is a target?
+directory with BUILD.bazel file in it

 ----